 Founded in 2016, we are the leading driver organization in the nation.
-We represent 80,000 for-hire drivers in New York City and advocate for over 250,000 drivers across NY, NJ, CT, MA, and IL.
+We represent 80,000 for-hire drivers in New York City and advocate for over 250,000 drivers across NY, NJ, CT, MA, IL and FL.
 We have accomplished more for drivers than any other organization through direct actions and advocacy.

 From fair wages to affordable benefits to deactivation recourse, we have been leading and winning fights for drivers thanks to our engaged community of members and activists.
 We believe that all workers deserve a fair and equitable workplace and we are committed to ensuring that independent drivers receive the support and benefits they deserve.

 When Uber entered the market, they believed that drivers did not deserve to be tipped and refused to even make tipping an option in the app.
 IDG fought to make it not only optional but mandatory for every rideshare company operating in New York City to offer a tipping option.

 Prior to our advocacy work, drivers were drastically underpaid and their wages fluctuated in accordance with app companies’ cuts.
 We waged an advocacy campaign for fair pay on behalf of drivers and secured a minimum wage for drivers, the first in the world to do so.
 Now, drivers can rely on a steady income, knowing that it won’t be subject to random cuts from executives.

 In order to win better pay and improve working conditions for drivers, we need to take on billion-dollar rideshare companies who will always prioritize their own bottom line.
 It’s a huge challenge and one that we can only win by working together.
 Thanks to your support, drivers now have a seat at the table to advocate for better working conditions.